 Health and Safety for Touring Productions

-We can, of course, accompany the tour but usually we are just required to produce the required to produce the services listed below and assist you in the all-important implementation of the Safety Plan and Policy, attend production rehearsals and drop in on one or two of the shows during the tour for monitoring purposes, anything you require is possible.
+We can, of course, accompany the tour but usually we are just required to produce the required to produce the services listed below and assist you in the all-important implementation of the Safety Plan and Policy, attend production rehearsals and drop in on one or two shows during the tour for monitoring purposes, anything you require is possible.

 Our service includes: